 - Also in Conditions, set the “Bulky” shipping group under the Excludes these Shipping Groups dropdown.
 You are excluding this here because the “Ground” method should be displayed when the “Bulky” group is in the cart, regardless of price.

-- Save the Rule
+- Save and test the rule

 Go back to your Table Rates configuration:

 - Remove the price filter from the “Ground” shipping method for the “Light” and “UNDEFINED” shipping groups.

 - For the “Free Shipping” shipping method, deselect all methods from the “Shipping group” field.
 If you are using a CSV to import the table, you’ll change the shipping group column to an asterisk (*).

 - This will make it so that the carrier rule controls the display of the “Free Shipping” method instead of the Table Rate.

 - These adjustments made to the table should look like the below screenshot:

 This will then provide the desired results using the combined total of the “Light” shipping group and products not assigned to a shipping group.